The board is also planning to form an advisory group to evaluate potential off-leash sites within Martin Luther King Park and elsewhere

 During the last public meeting Sept.
 2, dog park opponents also brought attention to the park’s neglected sculpture honoring King.
 The park’s dedication to King four decades ago seemed forgotten, some said.

-After that meeting, the Park Board decided to split the dog park debate and memorial issue into separate initiatives.
+After that meeting, the Park Board decided to split the dog park and memorial issue into separate initiatives.
 The board plans to organize a second community group to develop a plan for the memorial.